shumway/jekyll-now/_posts/2014-08-22-Variadic-Cpp11.md

 [talk on  “C++11 Style” on YouTube][C++Style].

 In this blog post I want to describe an advanced feature of C++11, variadic templates, and how they work with recursive programming.
-While recursive techniques, especially tail-call recursion, are very common in functional languages, most C programmers are more comfortable with an imperative style.
+While recursive techniques, especially [tail-call recursion][TailCall], are very common in functional languages, most C programmers are more comfortable with an imperative style.
 Using C++11 variadic templates effectively often requires tail call recursion.